Class of 2026:

 The IB programme charges student fees in order to support the additional operational costs necessary to run the programme (software, training, textbooks, examiners, curriculum design, certification, etc.).

-2025-2026 fees for students in the IB programme are $3000 in total, payable in installments of $700 to register for pre-IB courses in Grades 9 and 10, and $800 in Grades 11 and 12.
-These fees are estimated and are subject to change in response to factors outside of our control.
+Fees for students in the IB Programme are $3000 in total.
+This amount is paid in four installments. $700 per year is charged to register for pre-IB courses in grades 9 and 10, and $800 is charged per year to register for IB courses in grades 11 and 12.

 Fee payment/bursaries must be up to date in order to be registered for further IB or PreIB courses.